 “13,500-strong Twitter bot army”

-present on the social media site around the time of the referendum, and in the four weeks before the vote, those accounts posted no less than 65,000 tweets about the referendum, showing a “clear slant” towards the leave campaign.
+present on the social media site around the time of the referendum, and in the four weeks before the vote, those accounts posted no fewer than 65,000 tweets about the referendum, showing a “clear slant” towards the leave campaign.
 However, there was no mention in that report of any specific Russian involvement.

 I congratulate the right hon.
 Gentleman on leading this debate.
-Does he agree that part of the reason that most of the hard evidence seems to come only from Twitter is because Facebook does not co-operate as it should in order to get to the root of these problems?
+Does he agree that part of the reason that most of the hard evidence seems to come only from Twitter is that Facebook does not co-operate as it should in order to get to the root of these problems?

 As the hon.
 Gentleman probably expects, I will discuss Facebook shortly, including some negative and positive things about its activities.

 I should say that I am not attacking the Russians here; I am attacking the Russian Government.
 Of course, some things that the Russian Government or people associated with them might have been involved with may, indeed, be also activities that other state actors are conducting, so this is not just about Russia, although that is clearly the subject of the debate.

 The United States has a gaping vulnerability to disinformation operations carried out by Russia and other malicious actors across the social media environment.
 In the USA, just one account from the troll factory in St Petersburg managed to amass more than 120,000 followers, interacted with the Trump campaign leaders, and was quoted in newspapers such as the Washington Post as a voice of the American right.
 Is the Minister happy that the UK has adequate defences against such interference here?

 The simple truth is that although Arron Banks and Nigel Farage may be Putin fans, President Putin is certainly not a friend of this country.
 Russia would only have interfered in the EU referendum or any other elections here in order to damage the security of the UK and, indeed, the EU.